thao786/autotest/README.md

 WRITE usage tutorials:
-- link to usage page from all keywords
 - create video to demonstrate concepts (get someone's perfect english)
 - warn users about pageload step: they might need to delete this
-- the assertion should output TRUE
-- emphasize Autotest can handle multiple tabs

-- create test BEFORE VS AFTER the feature is built
+- create test BEFORE VS AFTER the feature is built: Test driver development